Five Common Will Mistakes

 Avoid These 5 Common Mistakes

-1. Forgetting to Update your Will
+1. Forgetting to Update Your Wil

-After experiencing a major life event, it’s important to always take another look at your last will.
+After experiencing a major life event, it’s important to always take another look at your last Will.
 Not doing so can create serious issues and result in accidental inheritances.
-Any major event can affect the way your will operates, so regular checks are crucial to making your will exactly how you want it.
+Any major event can affect the way your Will operates, so regular checks are crucial to making your Will exactly how you want it.

 2. Overcomplicating a Gift